WoundReference improves clinical decisions

 • For removal of dressings, please consider hydration of the dressing with saline, wound cleanser, or topical anesthetic agent to reduce patient discomfort during dressing change.
 Therapy can also be powered off for 10-20 minutes prior to assist with separation of dressing from the wound bed.

 4. Remove previous dressing if applicable, ensuring all pieces of foam or gauze are removed.
-Dispose per facility policy.
+Dispose per organizational policy.

 • If possible, educate staff and create a system where all clinicians routinely document the number of dressing pieces applied to the wound bed